-A decision tree has a fixed logical structure.
-As a result, decision makers find them quick and straightforward to use.
-In contrast, traditional procedural formats such as flow charts, can confuse users and take a long time to navigate.
+Because they follow a fixed logical structure, users find them quick and easy to use.
+In contrast, traditional procedure formats such as flow charts, can confuse users and take a long time to navigate.
 In a high pressure situation, uncertainty is your enemy.

-This video quickly takes you through how to build, use and audit a decision tree.
+This video quickly takes you through how to build, use and audit decision trees.

 A full tutorial can be found here.